3 foods and flavours that are set to take over in 2024

 Are you ready to drink hibiscus tea and eat ube cake all through 2024?
 Here are the 3 foods and flavours set to take over in 2024.

 Just as Pantone has designated Peach Fuzz the colour of the year, certain flavours are also set to define what we eat in 2024.
-Between flowers, roots and fruit, food trends this year are destined to showcase some unique taste combinations.
+Between flowers, roots and fruit, food trends in 2024 are destined to showcase some unique taste combinations.

-3 foods and flavours that are set to take over in 2024
+3 food and flavour trends that are set to take over in 2024

 Hibiscus